-UC Riverside uses Assessment (LHAT) to identify and communicate hazards present in the laboratory or research area.
-Once hazards are identified, laboratory members can take appropriate Personal Protective Equipment (PPE) training and print a voucher to be exchanged for PPE.
+UC Riverside uses the Laboratory Hazard Assessment Tool (LHAT) to identify and communicate hazards present in the laboratory or research area.
+Once hazards are identified, laboratory members must review and acknowledge the laboratory hazard assessment, complete a Personal Protective Equipment (PPE) training module via LHAT, and print a voucher to be exchanged for PPE.

 The University of California is committed to providing a healthy and safe working environment for all members of the campus community.
 This Personal Protective Equipment (PPE) policy is designed to prevent workplace injuries and illnesses for all academic appointees, staff, students, and visitors.

 Minimum Attire and PPE when working with, or adjacent to, hazardous material use areas within a Laboratories/Technical Areas: